ncatlab/nlab-content/pages/6/5/7/1/1756/content.md

 which shows that every weak equivalence between fibrant objects may be factored, up to [[homotopy]], as a [[span]] of acyclic fibrations.

-These weak equivalences are preserved by $R$ and hence by [[category with weak equivalences|2-out-of-3]] the claim follows.
+These weak equivalences are preserved by the right Quillen property of $R$ and hence the claim follows by [[category with weak equivalences|2-out-of-3]].

 For $L$ we apply the [[formal dual|formally dual]] argument.